Role

 External activity

-The RSB Lab’s Dr Jacqueline Kirk led an 18 month ESRC Policy Fellowship, working directly with The Department for Energy Security and Net Zero on Net Zero Behavioural Science.
+The Centre for RSB's Dr Jacqueline Kirk led an 18 month ESRC Policy Fellowship, working directly with The Department for Energy Security and Net Zero on Net Zero Behavioural Science.
 The objective of this work was to enable academic knowledge exchange with central government whilst also facilitating the professional development of the academic in gaining insight into evidence-based policy making.
 Whilst embedded within the department, Dr Kirk worked on a range of projects at the intersection between individual and organisational behaviour science in the transition to net zero and was successful in securing additional funding to facilitate fieldwork within the fellowship.

 Jacqueline is a Fellow of the Higher Education Academy.